 Key Concepts

-- Registry Scripts - Preconfigured third-party scripts that can be loaded through Nuxt Config, composables and components.
+- Registry Scripts - Preconfigured third-party scripts that load through Nuxt Config, composables and components.

 - Global Scripts - Load scripts through your Nuxt Config file.